Up to 50% off sofas & mattresses — limited‑time deals.

 How to Choose a Pottery Barn Sofa

-Pottery Barn offers a lot of variations within each collection, so the best choice usually comes down to how you sit and how much room you have.
-Before you decide, it helps to think through these basics:
+Pottery Barn gives most collections a lot of size and fabric variations, so the best choice usually comes down to how you sit and how much room you really have.
+Before you decide, it helps to think through a few basics:

-• Room size and layout: Deep-seat models and wide-arm silhouettes can feel oversized in smaller rooms, even when the width looks reasonable on paper.
+• Room size and layout: Deep-seat models and wide-arm silhouettes can take up more floor space than the listed width suggests.

-• Your sitting style: If you sit upright most of the time, a structured model like Buchanan may feel better.
-If you lounge and nap, York is more natural.
+• Your sitting style: If you sit upright most of the time, Buchanan will likely feel better.
+If you sprawl, York is the more natural fit.

-• Fabric and upkeep: Performance fabrics tend to be easier for everyday use.
-Softer, more textured weaves can feel cozy but may show wear and heat more easily.
+• Fabric and upkeep: Performance fabrics are usually easier for everyday use.
+If that matters most, start with performance-fabric options.
+Softer, more textured weaves can feel cozy but may trap more heat and show wear sooner.

 Return Policies & Shipping at Pottery Barn